earlephilhower/ESP8266Audio/README.md

 AudioFileSourcePROGMEM:  Reads a file from a PROGMEM array.
 Under UNIX you can use "xxd -i file.mp3 > file.h" to get the basic format, then add "const" and "PROGMEM" to the generated array and include it in your sketch.
 See the example .h files for a concrete example.

+AudioFileSourceHTTPStream:  Simple implementation of a streaming HTTP reader for ShoutCast-type MP3 streaming.
+Not yet resilient, and at 44.1khz 128bit stutters due to CPU limitations, but it works more or less.

 ## AudioGenerator classes
 AudioGenerator:  Base class for all file decoders.
 Takes a AudioFileSource and an AudioOutput object to get the data from and to write decoded samples to.
 Call its loop() function as often as you can to ensure the buffers are always kept full and your music won't skip.